DoctorWkt/alic/Part_05/Readme.md

 ## Error Checking

 Another big advantage of a hand-written parser is that we can do better error checking.
-I've already mentioned the checking of the syntaxtic sugar tokens.
+I've already mentioned the checking of the syntactic sugar tokens.
 You can see, above, that I now have some code to stop the parsing if we hit a token that isn't a known type token.
 In [parser.c](parser.c) there are a few other calls to `fatal()` when we detect a syntax error in the input.
 Looking at my *acwj* parsing code, I can see a whole bunch of other error checks that will eventually end up here in *alic*.

 ## Conclusion and The Next Step